Sorry for the multi-part posting, but there’s just too much to say.

 But this whole script bores you.
 You graduated from Film School, for fuck’s sake, why aren’t you making the next Breathless?
 Then inspiration hits.
 You decide to make this movie a comedy.

-You know it’s a difficult sell, but it is possible to make funny rape jokes.
-And it is possible to treat a serious subject comedically.
+You know it’s a difficult sell, but it is possible to treat a serious subject comedically.
 Weekend at Bernie’s is essentially a one and a half hour prop gag with a corpse.

 Taking this movie as a guide post, you note that there are any number of things that make comedic movies about serious subjects successful, but one of the keys lies in treating that serious subject casually.